gnikkels/ccc/README.md

 3. Click the "Reset Doors" button
 4. Go to any spawn position and now you can spectate the match
 5. When your potion has ran out, the game ends.

-## Rules

-### Everyone

-- Don't break or place blocks (except for Shulker Boxes)
-- Don't leave the map
-- Don't look in other players' Shulker Boxes
-- You are allowed to loot graves
-- Basic TTT rules

-### Spectator

-- Announce when your invisibility has ran out
-- Don't block arrows or melee attacks intentionally